Wellness Peer Programs Volunteer Job Description

 • Complete compulsory 1-day General Training to learn about the Health & Wellness Centre and to meet other members on the other teams!

-• Market and Participate in events throughout the year:
+• Promote and participate in events throughout the year:

 • Present displays during various large-scale initiatives which will include First Year Orientation Week, Wellness Fairs and other UTSC events

-• Facilitate workshops/conferences at student residence and other student clubs, organizations and departments.
+• Facilitate events at student residence and other student clubs, organizations and departments.

 • Incorporate social media in campaigns and dissemination of health messages